santosral/electronic-library/README.md

    - Click on the collection and select the specific request you wish to test.

 Now you can start testing and interacting with your eBook API directly within Postman!

+## Ideas / Suggestions

+**Authentication Mechanisms**:
+There are several authentication methods that could be implemented to secure the API.
+These include:

+- **Basic Authentication**: A simple method where the client sends a username and password in the HTTP request headers for validation.

+- **Token-Based Authentication**: The client sends a token (usually a string) in the request headers to verify the user's identity, allowing access to protected resources.

+- **JWT (JSON Web Tokens)**: A stateless authentication method where a server generates a signed token containing user information.
+The client sends this token in each request to prove their identity.

+- **OAuth2**: A more complex, third-party authentication mechanism allowing users to authenticate via external services like Google, Facebook, or GitHub.

+- **Session-Based Authentication**: The server keeps track of user sessions, and the client sends a session cookie with each request to maintain authentication.

+**Reason for Not Implementing Yet**:
+Authentication has a broad specification, and the choice of which method to use depends on several factors, such as security needs, application requirements, and user base.
+For now, I haven’t implemented any of these methods to keep the focus on other functionalities.

+---

+**Pagination**:
+Pagination has been added to the book search functionality to manage large sets of results.
+This is particularly important for APIs that may deal with large amounts of data, ensuring better performance and a smoother user experience.

+**Reasons for Adding Pagination**:

+- **Improved Performance**: Without pagination, the search query for books could return too many results, causing high memory usage and slowing down response times.
+Pagination allows the API to return only a subset of results at a time, improving speed.

+- **User Experience**: Pagination makes it easier for users to browse through large datasets without overwhelming them with long lists of results.
+It also provides more control over the number of results displayed.

+- **Reduced Server Load**: By limiting the number of results returned in each query, we reduce the load on the database and the server, as fewer records are processed and sent in each response.

+---

+**Unique Borrower per Book**:
+For the **borrow** and **return** endpoints, the idea is to ensure that each book is linked to a unique borrower at any given time, meaning only one borrower’s name can be associated with the book until it is returned.

+**Reason for Not Implementing Yet**:
+Due to time constraints, this feature has not been implemented.
+While it is an important feature for data consistency and preventing multiple borrowers for a single book, it requires additional logic to check and enforce the uniqueness of the borrower per book.

+To implement this properly, we would need to introduce a **User table** to manage borrowers and link each borrowing transaction to a unique user.
+This would require:

+- Creating a **User** table to store user data (e.g., name, email, etc.).
+- Updating the **Loan Detail** table to store the relationship between borrowed books and their borrowers.
+- Modifying the **borrow** and **return** endpoints to ensure that a book can only be borrowed by one user at a time.

+---

+**Rate Limiting**:
+Rate limiting is a technique used to control the amount of incoming requests to an API in a given period.
+It helps prevent abuse, protects server resources, and ensures fair usage of the API.

+**Reason for Not Implementing Yet**:
+Although rate limiting is an important feature to ensure the API remains secure and performant, it has not been implemented yet.
+The challenge lies in deciding where to apply the rate limit:

+- **On the AWS Side**: AWS offers services like **API Gateway** or **AWS WAF** that can be used to enforce rate limiting at the edge before requests hit the application server.
+This would reduce the load on the application server but may require configuring and managing these AWS services.
+- **On the Application Side**: Implementing rate limiting within the app itself could offer more granular control over the rate limiting logic.
+However, this would increase the load on the server and may complicate the implementation.

+---

+**API Versioning**:
+API versioning is a practice used to ensure backward compatibility when making changes to an API.
+By maintaining different versions of the API, we can ensure that existing clients continue to function as expected while new features are introduced.

+**Reason for Not Implementing Yet**:
+API versioning is important for long-term maintenance, but it has not been implemented yet for the following reasons:

+- **No Major Changes**: The API is still in its early stages, and no major breaking changes have been introduced that would necessitate versioning.
+Thus, it's not critical at this point.
+- **Complexity**: Introducing versioning adds additional complexity to the routing and management of API endpoints.
+For instance, we'd need to ensure that the version is correctly handled by the server, and it could require changes to endpoint definitions, route handling, and documentation.

+Possible strategies for API versioning include:

+- **URI Versioning**: Including the version number in the URL, like `/api/v1/books`, `/api/v2/books`, etc.
+- **Header Versioning**: Specifying the API version in the request header, such as `Accept: application/vnd.api.v1+json`.
+- **Query Parameter Versioning**: Using a query parameter like `/api/books?version=1`.

+---

+**Serializable Transaction Error Retry Mechanism**
+A serializable transaction error retry mechanism ensures that database transactions are handled in a way that they are executed serially without interference from concurrent transactions.
+When a transaction fails due to issues like deadlocks or temporary errors, this mechanism attempts to retry the operation a defined number of times, reducing the chances of system downtime or inconsistencies.

+**Reason for Not Implementing Yet**
+The retry mechanism has not been implemented due to its complexity in transaction management.
+Implementing a retry mechanism requires careful handling of transaction isolation levels to avoid issues like data inconsistencies or infinite loops.
+Additionally, retries can introduce delays, potentially affecting performance, and may require fine-tuning for efficiency.